 Walking – easy to moderate, 2-3 hours.

-For lunch, we find a nice spot along the river to enjoy a picnic lunch.
-Afterwards we cruise upstream, and have the pleasure of taking in life on the river banks: solitary fishermen throwing their nets, grazing water buffalo, and women panning for gold on our way to the Pac Ou caves, situated at the Mekong’s confluence with the Nam Ou River.
+Our final stop is at the Pac Ou caves, situated at the Mekong’s confluence with the Nam Ou River.
 Here we explore sacred hollows in the limestone cliffs, once inhabited by Buddhist monks, which are now thought to be the home of guardian spirits.
 Many Lao pilgrims make their way here annually, on the Lao New Year, to visit the countless gilded Buddha statues.
 From the river, we climb a series of steps to the lower cave and enter into its candlelit recess.
 Those looking for a bit of an invigorating challenge may continue still higher to the upper caves, before crossing the river to meet our vehicle for the return journey to Luang Prabang.

 Elephant ride – easy, 1.5 hours; hiking – moderate, about 2 hours.